MultiSafepay/docs/content/getting-started/create-your-integration/build-your-own.md

 short_description: "Build your own custom integration."
 ---

-## Configure webhook

 MultiSafepay provides a [webhook](/developer/api/webhooks/) that sends notifications to your web server when the status of an order changes.

+## Configuring the webhook

+You can configure the webhook at website level or for specific orders.

+### Requirements

-To use this webhook you need to set a webhook endpoint.
-The webhook endpoint must:
+To use this webhook, you need to set a webhook endpoint.
+The webhook endpoint must **not** include port numbers and must be:
-- Be an URL that can be accessed [from the public web](/developer/errors-explained/multisafepay-ip-ranges/)
+- A URL that can be accessed [from the public web](/developer/errors-explained/multisafepay-ip-ranges/)
-- Be a HTTPS endpoint (HTTP endpoints aren't accepted for security reasons)
+- A HTTPS endpoint - HTTP endpoints aren't accepted for security reasons.
-- Not include port numbers

-### For website
+### Website level

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Settings** > **Website settings**.
 3. Select the relevant website.
 4. In the **Notification URL** field, set your webhook endpoint.

-### For order
+### Order level

 1. [Create an order](/api/#orders) via our API.
 2. In the request body, set: